leafranger/Player-Clan-Finder/README.md

 Some antivirus software might flag the executable as potentially malicious due to its newness or behavior patterns.
 Here's what you need to know:

 - **False Positives**: The application is safe and has been built using best practices.
 The flags might be due to common patterns detected by antivirus systems.
-- **Code Signing**: The executable is digitally signed to ensure its authenticity and integrity.

 ### **Steps to Handle Security Warnings**